the

 convalescent

-care; they saved my butt!
+care; collectively, they saved my sweet butt.

 Eating

 if I could get it.
-In between chatting
+Chatting

 ineptly with